 Prospect Place, Most Haunted House in Ohio

-Also known as Trinway Mansion, Prospect Place is haunted by those who lived on the farm and the slaves who were trying to escape to freedom.
+Also known as Trinway Mansion, Prospect Place is a house haunted by those who lived on the farm and the slaves who were trying to escape to freedom.
 The lineup of ghosts is very impressive.
 The basement of the mansion was a stopover for runaway slaves on their way to Canada.

 The spectral cast includes: